 - Any person operating the HV or complex electrical installation has a standard of

 - experience that enables that person to safely perform their function

 - Any person operating or maintaining the HV or complex electrical installation has written operating and maintenance procedures that describe

 - de-energisation of the HV or complex electrical installation

 - Any person operating or maintaining any part of the HV or complex electrical installation is

 - instructed to perform the work on the HV or complex electrical installation in accordance with the owner or operator's operating and maintenance procedures

-- Any person working on or near the installation is trained in accordance with and complies with the provisions of the Blue Book
+- Any person working on or near the installation is trained in accordance with and complies with the provisions of

 - An assessment of the owner’s or operator’s compliance with these requirements is carried out every 2 years.

 Supervision of apprentices carrying out electrical installation work – Regulation 507